AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 [cl-apps]: #what-product "AdGuard for Windows, Mac, Android"
 [ext-chr]: #what-product "AdGuard Browser Extension for Chrome and other Chromium-based browsers"
 [ext-ff]: #what-product "AdGuard Browser Extension for Firefox"
-[ios-app]: #what-product "AdGuard for iOS and AdGuard for iOS Pro"
+[ios-app]: #what-product "AdGuard for iOS and AdGuard Pro for iOS"
 [ext-saf]: #what-product "AdGuard for Safari"
 [and-cb]: #what-product "AdGuard Content Blocker for Samsung Internet and Yandex Browser on Android"